mpughcs/ReactPortfolio/README.md

-A simple portfolio I built using ReactJs, TilwindCSS, and NextJS.
+A simple portfolio I built using ReactJs, TailwindCSS, and NextJS.
 Deployed using Netflify [here](https://createdbymaxpugh.netlify.app/)